DanielMFernandes/CCNA_Course_Notes/Course_Notes/DHCP.md

 THE PURPOSE OF DHCP

-- DHCP is used to allow HOSTS to automatically / dynamically learn various aspects of their NETWORK configuration; without MANUAL / STATIC configuration
+- DHCP is used to allow HOSTS to automatically/dynamically learn various aspects of their NETWORK configuration without MANUAL/STATIC configuration
-- It is an ESSENTIAL part of modern NETWORKS
+- It is an ESSENTIAL part of modern networks
-    - When you connect a phone / laptop to WiFi, do you ask your NETWORK admin which IP ADDRESS, SUBNET MASK, DEFAULT GATEWAY, etc the phone / laptop should use ?
+    - When you connect a phone/laptop to WiFi, do you ask your network admin which IP ADDRESS, SUBNET MASK, DEFAULT GATEWAY, etc the device should use?
 - Typically used for CLIENT devices (workstations, phones, etc)
 - DEVICES (such as ROUTERS, SERVERS, etc) are usually MANUALLY configured
-- In small NETWORKS (such as Home NETWORKS), the ROUTER typically acts as the DHCP SERVER for HOSTS in the LAN
+- In small networks (such as Home NETWORKS), the ROUTER typically acts as the DHCP SERVER for HOSTS in the LAN
-- In LARGE NETWORKS, the DHCP SERVER is usually a Windows / Linux SERVER
+- In large networks, the dhcp server is usually a Windows/Linux server

 ---